JUNIOR HIGH ACADEMY EXPECTATIONS

 Kingdom of God: What is the new creation?

-Catholic Social Teaching: How can we preserve the dignity and rights
+Catholic Social Teaching: How can we preserve the dignity and rights of all people?

 Seasonal: What do we celebrate in the Church year?